Sabayon/sabayon-website-next/content/release/latest-stable-release-sabayon-1804.md

 Due to changes in its policy, we had to take down or Vagrant image.
 We still have a [Docker profile](https://hub.docker.com/r/sabayon) though.

+### Plans for the future

+We are already planning what to do for the next stable release (hopefully to be released this year!)
+For example, we would like to stick to one DisplayManager greeter across all our flavours.
+Or drop Anaconda as system installer and use Calamares.

+If you are interested or want to contribute, [talk to us](/chat/)!

 ## Download

 * [Sabayon Mirrors Page](/mirrors/)